Anna Terruwe

 Professional Career

 In 1945, Terruwe opened her private psychiatric practice in Nijmegen.
-Her innovative approach combined the valid Freudian observations on repression —but not its explanation— with St. Thomas Aquinas's rational psychology.
-She identified neuroses as stemming from the repression of fundamental emotional needs, proposing that affirmation —the unconditional recognition and acceptance of a person’s intrinsic worth— could be a powerful therapeutic tool.
-This focus on affirmation was revolutionary, challenging traditional views that often associated psychological struggles with moral failings.
+Her innovative approach combined the valid Freudian observations on repression —but not Freud’s explanations— with the rational psychology of St. Thomas Aquinas.
+Thanks to this approach, Terruwe is recognized mainly for two contributions.
+First, she identified the mechanisms by which one emotion is capable to repress another, contributing to the understanding of many psychopathologies listed in diagnostic manuals.
+Second, she argued that the lack of affirmation —the unconditional recognition and acceptance of a person’s intrinsic worth— also hampers emotional development, hence the name she addopted for this kind of disorder: Deprivation Neuroses, and the fact that Terruwe proposed affirmation as a powerful therapeutic tool.
+Her emphasis on affirmation was revolutionary, challenging the erroneous views that often associated psychological struggles with moral failings.

 Terruwe’s patients included clergy, seminarians, and laypeople.
 Her therapeutic methods sparked controversy within the Church.
 Despite resistance, her work gained support from prominent Catholic thinkers, such as Willem Duynstee, a theologian who became her mentor.